designerbrett/trestles-hugo/site/content/post/is-it-true-that-chiropractic-adjustments-hurt.md

 ---
 title: Is it true that Chiropractic adjustments hurt?
 date: 2014-03-04T07:28:00.000Z
-tags: >-
-  List [ "San Clemente Chiropractic" "back pain" "San Clemente Chiropractor" "neck pain" "chiropractor san clemente" "chiropractor 92672" "lactic acid" "gentle chiropractic" ]
+tags: ["San Clemente Chiropractic" "back pain" "San Clemente Chiropractor" "neck pain" "chiropractor san clemente" "chiropractor 92672" "lactic acid" "gentle chiropractic"]
 description: >-
   This is another common question that I am asked in my San Clemente chiropractic practice.
 Or I will hear that the patient had a previous